OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Opt-out of interest-based advertising on att.net powered by Yahoo! here.

-    ' + '*   Opt-out of online behavioral advertising from many other ad networks here.
+    ' + '*   Opt-out of online behavioral advertising from many other ad networks at the Network Advertising Initiative (NAI) site..

     ' + '*   When you see online ads for AT&T products and services that display this icon , click and you will get information on how to opt-out.